SunlayGGX/Storm/README.md

 - **startPaused (boolean, facultative)**: If true, the simulation will be paused when the application start.
 Default is false.
 - **gravity (vector3, facultative)**: This is the gravity vector, in meter per second squared.
 Default value is { x=0.0, y=-9.81, z=0.0 }
 - **particleRadius (float, falcultative)**: This is the particle radius in meter.
 It is also what is used for display but has also a physical value.
 Default value is 0.05.
-- **kernelCoeff (float, falcultative)**: This is the kernel multiplicator coefficient (without unit).
+- **kernelCoeff (positive float, falcultative)**: This is the kernel multiplicator coefficient (without unit).
 If this value is equal to 1.0, then the kernel length would be equal to the particle radius.
 Default value is 4.0.
+- **maxKernelIncrementCoeff (positive float, falcultative)**: This is a runtime end increase value to the kernel coefficient (without unit).
+It is made to increase the kernel coefficient at runtime with the elapsed physics time.
+Default value is 0.0 (no increase).
+- **kernelIncrementCoeffEndTime (positive float, falcultative)**: This is the end time in seconds when we stop increasing the kernel coefficient.
+After this time, the kernel length would be at its final value.
+Default value is the feature is disabled.
 - **CFLCoeff (positive float, falcultative)**: This is the coefficient lambda for the CFL (Courant-Friedrich-Levy conditions).
 It is used only if CFL is enabled.
 Default value is 0.4.
 - **MaxCFLTime (positive float, falcultative)**: This is the max time the CFL (Courant-Friedrich-Levy conditions) could take in seconds.
 It is used only if CFL is enabled.
 Default value is 0.5 seconds (500ms).
 - **CFLIteration (positive integer, falcultative)**: This is the max time the CFL (Courant-Friedrich-Levy conditions) Should be run within one iteration.
 Default value is 2.